zdict/zdict.vim/README.rst

 * Minor version number changed: New feature added, and old feature should still work
 * Patch version number changed: Just upgrade, some bugs is fixed

+Note: Vim completion is added in zdict.vim 0.3.4, which needs zdict newer than ``8e8c07a``.

 Environment
 -----------
 Tested with vim 7.4.729

 ..  _zdict: https://github.com/zdict/zdict